+They’re among the first cattle the Europeans brought to North America.
+They’re a mix of breed from India and Iberia.
 Yet despite their horns, the Texas longhorn is actually very gentle and even quite intelligent for their species.
 And if you want the smaller and cuter version, you can go for the miniature Texas longhorns instead.

 They began from a 1990 breeding program that downsized purebred, registered Texas Longhorns.
 The process simply bred then smallest Texas Longhorns they had until the resulted in this miniature version.

 Technically, their horns must measure from tip to tip at least 50% their hip height, although it would of course be better if they horn measurement can actually reach the length of the height at the hip.

 Miniature Scottish Highland

 If all you know of the Scottish Highlands is what you got from watching Braveheart, then you should at least know that the Scots are tough because they had to be.
 That’s especially true in the Highlands, where it’s so rugged that only the tough survive.
 And that also true of their cattle.

 The Highland breed has thrived ever since the 6th century AD, and they share the same traits with the miniature Scottish Highland breed.

 The smaller miniatures don’t go past 42 inches in height, and a few can only reach up to 27 inches even after 3 years.
-That makes them one of the cutest farm animals to have around, especially when combined with their characteristic long hair on top of their heads.
+This makes them one of the cutest farm animals to have around, especially when combined with their characteristic long hair on top of their heads.

 They marble naturally on lower food amounts and produce high quality, lean, and low fat cuts of beef.
 The hair sheds out in the spring, and in the warmer climate they just don’t produce as much hair.

-- They are excellent browsers, and you can use them to clear brush lots and improve the grazing.
+You can use them to clear brush lots and improve the grazing.

 A study found that their beef is 24% more tender than commercial beef.
 It also contains 4% less cholesterol, 17% more iron, and 7% more protein.